microsoft/ReSub/README.md

 Subclass constructors should call super. `throttleMs` refers to the throttle time (see “Trigger throttling” section). `bypassTriggerBlocks` refers to the trigger blocking system (see “Trigger blocks” section).

+##### `_startedTrackingSub(key?: string)`

+`StoreBase` uses reference counting on subscriptions.
+This method is called whenever a subscription is first created, either as a global subscription (key = undefined in this function) or with a key.

+Subclasses do not need to call super.

+##### `_stoppedTrackingSub(key?: string)`

+`StoreBase` uses reference counting on subscriptions.
+This method is called whenever a subscription is last removed, either as a global subscription (key = undefined in this function) or with a key.

+Subclasses do not need to call super.

 ##### `_startedTrackingKey(key: string)`

 `StoreBase` uses reference counting on subscription keys.
 This method is called whenever a subscription is created using a new `key`.